DuncanRitchie/velut/README.md

 Displayed below is the page for the word “opportūna”, showing that it is different to “opportūnā”, scans as long-long-long-short metrically, rhymes with words like “ūna” and “lūna”, and is a form of the lemma “opportūnus” (an adjective meaning “timely; suitable”). https://www.velut.co.uk/opportu-na.

 ![“opportūna” on velut](https://github.com/DuncanRitchie/velut-screenshots/blob/main/compressed/velut-web-opportuna.png)

+## Ongoing work
+Though there are several smaller tasks I’d like to get done, most of my efforts on velut nowadays are in three areas:

+### Data collection
+There are many common Latin words that are not yet in the velut database, and I’d like them to be.

+### De-Excellation
+I rely heavily on Excel for generating, checking, and storing the data.
+I am gradually weaning myself off Excel by creating webpages and websites that replicate the functionality that I have/had in spreadsheets.
+The [velut website](https://www.velut.co.uk) itself is one example; the [Json generator](https://www.github.com/DuncanRitchie/velut-json-generator) is another; I’ve made and am making more.

+### Researching SSR
+Server-side rendering is something velut really should have: it takes barely any effort to look a word up in a paper dictionary, so why should a web-browser need to run a load of JavaScript to see velut?
+So I’m investigating how to make velut not be all client-side–rendered.

 ## Miscellanea
 The name “velut” is an acronym for “Useful Tables of Excellent Latin Vocabulary”.
 Ironically, the HTML contains no &lt;table&gt; tags, while the backend dispatches queries to MongoDB collections rather than any tables in a relational database.